 COLUMN D. Ton Value.
-To qualify for Chipwood reporting, logs must be delivered to one of the approved Chipwood destinations listed below OR the logs must be scaled as utility grade.
+To qualify for Chipwood reporting, logs must be delivered to one of the approved Chipwood destinations listed below for the purpose of being chipped, OR the logs must be scaled as utility grade.
 Convert scaled utility to tons by multiplying the MBF by 9.0.
 Use the ton value for Chipwood (CHW) from the proper haul zone and Stumpage Value Area in the Stumpage Value Tables.